-Employees may become eligible for those post-retirement benefits if they reach normal retirement age while working for the City, and may continue until they become eligible for Medicare benefits.
-As of June 30, 2018, no retired employees are receiving benefits under this plan.
-Active employees under the plan totaled 84.
+Employees may become eligible for those post-retirement benefits if they reach normal retirement age while working for the City and may continue until they become eligible for Medicare benefits.
+As of June 30, 2019, one retired employee is receiving benefits under this plan.

 Funding Policy: The City funds the benefits on a pay-as-you-go basis.
 Eligible employees are required to pay premiums established by the City, with the City subsidizing the remaining costs.
-No benefit payments were made during fiscal 2018.
+Contribution requirements are established and amended as needed by the City Council on an annual basis.
+Benefit payments of \$3,217 were made during fiscal year 2019.